bert-MI4U/HAOS_Teletask_Bridge/readme.md

 goto settings/apps
 click on install app
 click on tree dots at the top and select repositories
 paste the URL "https://github.com/bert-MI4U/teletask_bridge_HAaddon" and press add.

+select the Teletask Bridge from the App Store and install

 - download the app to your system: